Minhcd/HotelBooking_AndroidApp/README.md

-This Android app use for one Hotel onlye
+This Android app use for one Hotel only!